jamesmcarthur-3999/aus-constitution-guide/chapters/chapter3.md

 **Plain English:**
 The High Court has the power to hear appeals from:
-1. Decisions made by one or more High Court judges exercising original jurisdiction
+1. Decisions made by High Court Justices when they exercise original jurisdiction
-2. Decisions of other federal courts or courts exercising federal jurisdiction
+2. Any other federal court or court exercising federal jurisdiction
-3. Decisions of state Supreme Courts or other state courts that could previously appeal to the Privy Council
+3. State Supreme Courts
-4. Decisions of the Inter-State Commission, but only on questions of law
+4. The Inter-State Commission (which was never established), but only on questions of law

-The High Court's decisions on these appeals are final.
-Parliament can create exceptions to this appellate jurisdiction, but cannot prevent appeals from state Supreme Courts in matters that could have been appealed to the Privy Council when the Constitution was created.
+The High Court's judgments on these matters are final and conclusive.

+Parliament can make laws about exceptions and regulations to these appeal rights, but it cannot prevent the High Court from hearing appeals from State Supreme Courts in matters that could have been appealed to the Privy Council in London at the time of Federation.

-Until Parliament legislates otherwise, the rules governing appeals from state Supreme Courts to the High Court are the same as those that previously applied to appeals to the Privy Council.
+Until Parliament makes other provisions, the rules for appeals from State Supreme Courts to the High Court are the same as those that applied to appeals to the Privy Council.

 **Key Cases:**
-- **Smith Kline & French Laboratories (Australia) Ltd v Commonwealth (1991)**: Clarified the scope of the High Court's appellate jurisdiction and its relationship to the original jurisdiction.
+- **Parker v The Queen (1963)**: The High Court asserted its ability to depart from decisions of the Privy Council, establishing its position as Australia's ultimate appellate court.

-## Section 74 - Appeal to Queen in Council
+### Section 74 - Appeal to Queen in Council

 **Original Text:**
 > No appeal shall be permitted to the Queen in Council from a decision of the High Court upon any question, howsoever arising, as to the limits inter se of the Constitutional powers of the Commonwealth and those of any State or States, or as to the limits inter se of the Constitutional powers of any two or more States, unless the High Court shall certify that the question is one which ought to be determined by Her Majesty in Council.